Bambo-Rambo/RNG-Guides/HordeRNG.md

 Notice that the tool shows 5 simillar frames with the same spread.

-But since I put the spread of the 1st Pokemon, I know that the frame I hit, was 50374 (slot 1).
+Since I put the spread of **"Enemy Pokemon 1"** though, I know that the actual frame I hit, was 50374 (slot 1).

 (Keep in mind that the term "slot" here, implies the position of the Pokemon in the horde.
 No relation to the encounter slot table at all.)

-To calculate the delay, just take the number from the "Shift/F" column and add it to the current delay.
+To calculate the actual delay, just add the number from the "Shift/F" column to the current delay.

 174 + (-8) = 174 - 8 = **166**